Articles

 Why you react to life stressors the way you do

-Your reaction to a potentially stressful event is different from anyone else's.
+Your reaction to a potentially stressful event is different from everyone else's.
 How you react to your life stressors is affected by such factors as:

 - Genetics.
-The genes that control the stress response keep most people on a fairly steady emotional level, only occasionally priming the body for fight or flight.
-Overactive or underactive stress responses may stem from slight differences in these genes.
+The genes that control the stress response keep most people at a fairly steady emotional level, only sometimes priming the body for fight or flight.
+More active or less active stress responses may stem from slight differences in these genes.

 - Life experiences.
 Strong stress reactions sometimes can be traced to traumatic events.
-People who were neglected or abused as children tend to be particularly vulnerable to stress.
-The same is true of airplane crash survivors, military personnel, police officers and firefighters, and people who have experienced violent crime.
+People who were neglected or abused as children tend to be especially at risk of experiencing high stress.
+The same is true of airplane crash survivors, people in the military, police officers and firefighters, and people who have experienced violent crime.

-You may have some friends who seem relaxed about almost everything and others who react strongly to the slightest stress.
+You may have some friends who seem relaxed about almost everything.
+And you may have other friends who react strongly to the slightest stress.
 Most people react to life stressors somewhere between those extremes.